 Mokena Geyser erupts approximately every 40 minutes, supplying both Te Aroha Mineral Spas and the historical No. 2 Bath House.

 Te Aroha Spa experiences

-Te Aroha Mineral Spas offer a range of luxurious experiences.
-The mineral salts in the natural spring water are therapeutic, and you can bathe in several sizes of traditional wooden tubs.
-Other experiences include romance packages, massages and beauty therapy treatments.
+A range of luxurious experiences can be enjoyed at the spas.
+The mineral salts in the natural spring water are therapeutic, and you can bathe in traditional wooden tubs.
+Also available are romance packages, massages and a full suite of beauty therapy treatments.

 Next door, Te Aroha Swim Zone’s natural outdoor setting will put your mind at ease and soothe your spirit as the hot water eases aches and pains.